 Programs not holding NASP accreditation must apply to the NASP Program Accreditation Board (PAB) for "Candidacy Status" prior to submitting a for a full program review.
 All programs must meet criteria during the full review to receive approval for a site visit.
 Programs outcomes include either Full Accreditation (up to 7 years), Conditional Accreditation (up to 2 years), or Not Accredited.
 For more details, programs should review the NASP Policies and Procedures for the Review and Accreditation of Graduate Programs in School Psychology.

 The NASP Program Accreditation Board implementats the NASP Graduate Preparation Standards through the accreditation process.
+Programs submitting for review by the March, 2022 deadline should follow the 2010 standards, whereas those submitting for the September, 2022 deadline and after should follow the 2020 standards.

 Utilize these tools and tips when preparing submissions for program accreditation